Consultation/Communication

 What if no response is received?

 If the consulted College does not acknowledge the request within 2 weeks, the initiating College should attempt to contact the Associate Dean by phone.
-If no acknowledgement or response is received after the 2nd attempt and by the end of the 3rd week, the action may move forward for consideration by the UCCC.
+If no acknowledgment or response is received after the 2nd attempt and by the end of the 3rd week, the action may move forward for consideration by the UCCC.
 In this case, please document the attempts to contact and attach to the course action or fill out the consultation section.